 Havasu Canyon is located inside the Grand Canyon, so technically, yes, people live inside the Canyon.
 They’re not near the touristy part of the Grand Canyon, though.
 You won’t see them by peering down from the Rim.

 Outside visitors are welcome in Supai Village, but you’ll have to be truly committed.
 It’s a minimum 8-mile hike from the nearest road into the Supai Village, and you’ll pay an entry fee of $35 per person.
 As of this writing, guests who want to stay there are charged $375 for a three-night camping visit.
 Here’s more official info on the Havasupai.

 2 There’s more than 1 billion years worth of rock exposed at the canyon

 If you hike down into the canyon, you’ll walk past more than 1 billion years of rock.
 The canyon itself was supposedly formed between 5 and 17 million years ago.

 Either way you look at it, that’s seriously ancient.
 The canyon is 277 miles long, a mile deep, and 18 miles across at its widest point.

 3 You can’t buy bottled water in the park

-The Canyon is going green!
-As of March 10, 2012, the Canyon is officially eliminating the sale of water in disposable containers.
+The Canyon has gone green!
+In March 2012, the Canyon officially eliminated the sale of water in disposable containers.
 This decision came after a study determined that 20 percent of the park’s waste came from plastic water bottles.